DataDog/integrations-extras/redisenterprise/README.md

    ```shell
    datadog-agent integration install -t datadog-redisenterprise==<INTEGRATION_VERSION>
    ```
+  The latest version can be found on the [Datadog Integrations Release Page][12]

    **Note**: If necessary, prepend `sudo -u dd-agent` to the install command.

 3. Configure your integration like [any other packaged integration][6].